yolyyin/picodet_pytorch/README.md

 [PP-PicoDet: A Better Real-Time Object Detector on Mobile Devices](https://arxiv.org/abs/2111.00902)<br>

 ### Introduction
-This vanilla Pytorch object-dection implementation of PP-PicoDet is simplified and modified based on the <br>[Official PaddleDetection Code](https://github.com/PaddlePaddle/PaddleDetection/blob/release/2.6/configs/picodet/README_en.md)<br>.
-The network is pretrained on COCO2017 and the weights can be download from <br>[Google Drive](https://drive.google.com/u/0/uc?id=15aeB6sEVKzyB20tISF38qegZ1bdJm9ZL&export=download)<br>.
+This vanilla Pytorch object-dection implementation of PP-PicoDet is simplified and modified based on the [Official PaddleDetection Code](https://github.com/PaddlePaddle/PaddleDetection/blob/release/2.6/configs/picodet/README_en.md).
+The network is pretrained on COCO2017 and the weights can be download from [Google Drive](https://drive.google.com/u/0/uc?id=15aeB6sEVKzyB20tISF38qegZ1bdJm9ZL&export=download).
 Inference, training and validation demos are provided.
 If you have any questions about the code, please feel free to ask in issues.

 ## Requirements
 - Python 3.8